Goats Milk toiletries from Bend Soap Company.

 There's soaps, lip butters, scrubs, lotions, and even a natural deodorant and lots of information on their company and products and it's obvious how close this family is.

-Go check them out, especially the gift tins with the holidays coming up (and seriously- orange Sugar Scrub? - I am SO ordering that!)
+Go check them out, especially the gift tins with the holidays coming up (and seriously- orange Sugar Scrub? - you have to order that, I gave a tub to my dog walker and she is hooked!)